 Non-Competition & Trade Secrets

-A non-solicitation provision seeks to prohibit an employee from soliciting his or her former employer’s customers and/or employees, following the employee leaving the workforce of the former employer.
+A non-solicitation provision seeks to prohibit an employee from soliciting the former employer’s customers and employees, following the employee leaving the former employer's workforce.

 For example, although an employer and employee signed the contract, the agreement is not enforceable unless the agreement satisfies the requirements of Colorado law or the state which controls the interpretation of the agreement.

-The holder of the trade secret may file a lawsuit against the person or entity misappropriating a protected trade secret.Conclusion
+The holder of the trade secret may sue the person or entity misappropriating a protected trade secret.Conclusion

-Murray Law welcomes the opportunity to counsel and represent employees and employers in matters involving the critical professional and business rights at issue in non-competition and trade secret agreements.
+Murray Law welcomes the opportunity to counsel and represent employees and employers in matters involving the professional and business rights at issue in non-competition and trade secret agreements.
 Please call Steven Murray at 720-600-6642.